 January 26 | 10:00-11:30 am EST

-View the Pre-session Reading Materials to have a better understanding of the topics that will be covered during Session Three.
+View the Pre-session Reading Materials to have a better understanding of the topics that are covered during Session Three.

 Session Three Recording